valantonini/AStar/README.md

 The grid is represented as a 2d byte array (byte[,]).
 Free locations are marked with a 1.
 Anything else will be considered an obstruction and avoided.

+Grid dimensions must be a power of 2.

 Options allow for the use of diagonals and punishing direction changes.

     var pathfinderOptions = new PathFinderOptions {PunishChangeDirection = true};